 - Working for a fair salary, meaning they don’t have to make quick sales to guarantee their income – you can trust that their negotiations will be in your best interest

 - Having bonuses rather than commissions, based on sales but also on customer ratings, adding to the transparency of working with a flat fee agent

 - Making use of a central head office and technology to manage all marketing and administrative activities so the agent has more time to focus on their vendors and buyers

 Upside is a fixed-fee real estate agent, which means you’ll never pay a commission should you choose to sell your property with us.
-We charge a flat, cheaper fee – $8,900 for private treaty sales and $9,700 for auction sales – that covers all the essentials for selling your home.
+We charge a flat, cheaper fee – $8,900 for private treaty sales (and if you're thinking of selling via an auction, we simply pass on the auctioneer cost ($400 - $700) depending on location and auctioneer) – that covers all the essentials for selling your home.